 I recognized pretty quickly that I was falling into a common pattern of “circling the wagons”: pulling things in closer, putting up more of a front, more of a wall.
 It just didn’t sit right, because a) it’s really not my personality and it’s not how I want to move through this life or interact with others, and b) it’s contrary to the fundamental tenets of my craft: design.
 This inauthenticity (poison to great leadership) led me to try to apply what I knew to be a reliable and repeatable formula for success (the design process), to leadership.

-The first concept I leaned on comes from branding giant Marty Neumeier—who talks about the huge gap (in terms of both approach and results) between deciding the way forward and designing the way forward.
+The first concept I leaned on when adopting design thinking into my leadership style comes from branding giant Marty Neumeier—who talks about the huge gap (in terms of both approach and results) between deciding the way forward and designing the way forward.
 He frames it in terms of project work, but I actually think it’s helpful to look at leadership as just a long, complex project with regularly changing goals, measures, constraints, and players.

 At times of impasse it’s been helpful to remind myself that any professional success I’ve ever enjoyed has come as a direct result of having the discipline to take a beat and step through the design process.
 It works for a reason, you can apply it to anything (and it doesn’t have to take a long time, you just have to commit to each step), and it’ll continue to serve you well if you stay true to it.